 What are some the things you struggle with in your environment?
 What are some of the things that have worked for you?
 Let’s talk!!

-10 thoughts on “Change Numero Three”
+10 replies on “Change Numero Three”

 Yesterday I totally cleaned out my pantry…… Made me feel like I’d accomplished something big!!

 I became a vegetarian and stopped eating processed foods a year and a half ago.
 The first thing I did was clean out the pantry, and like your dad I hate wasting food, so I gave it away to a food collection.
 My pantry is neat and organized, everything is labeled and in mason jars and my fridge is stocked with virtually nothing but produce.
 I love the Farmer’s Market and it is such a treat to go to Findlay Market every Saturday during the spring, summer, and fall.
 Also, from the start, I attempted to find one new recipe every other week to cook, and this has allowed me to develop a rather expansive spice collection.